djmango/mangobot/README.md

 add mangobot to your server
 ------
-simply open [this](https://goo.gl/qoVTdx) link, and add follow the instructions!
+simply open [this](https://goo.gl/qoVTdx) link, and follow the instructions!

 features
 ------